Skip to content

 Tenant model policy is the admin-tier rule plane that decides which AI models an organization can invoke — above picker and routing.

-Tenant model policy is a governance layer that sits between the model invocation request and the model itself.
-Map any harness against four stacked decision points before treating per-tenant rules as the right surface:
+Tenant model policy sits between the model invocation request and the model itself.
+Map any harness against four stacked decision points before you treat per-tenant rules as the right surface:

 graph TD